Mikerniker/WaffleMe/README.md

 hackathon.

 ## Overview
-WaffleMe is a simple interactive game built with Streamlit, where players need to make a quick choice between 'Waffle' and 'Hacker' buttons before the countdown ends.
+Waffled is a simple interactive game built with Streamlit, where players need to make a quick choice between 'Waffle' and 'Hacker' buttons before the countdown ends.
 Players earn points if they correctly guess what is behind the question mark.